zerasul/mdbook_en/5env-config/env-config.md

 [https://segaretro.org/Gens_KMod](https://segaretro.org/Gens_KMod)

-In order to use it for our development, if you have the Genesis Code extension, you can configure it to develop; to do so, you can do it in two ways:
+In order to use it for our development, if you have the Genesis Code extension, you can configure it to use for developing; to do so, you can do it in two ways:

 The first is to use the _Genesis Code: set Gens Emulator Command Path_ command that provides the extension and add the path to the _gens.exe_ file in order to execute the command.